 are all potentially implicated in CCD4.

 One of the things that are necessary for bees (and humanity) to survive is a complete overhaul of mass agricultural practice.
-The farming industry has a lot to answer for when it comes to the loss of biodiversity that we have experienced over the past decades.
+The farming industry has a lot to answer for when it comes to habitat loss and the loss of biodiversity that we have experienced over the past decades.

 Bees are important for biodiversity, but biodiversity is also important for bees.
 When large mono-crop plantations dominate the landscape, managed with chemicals, drained, and/or tilled, natural biodiversity is diminished3.
 We find these qualities typical of intensive farming to feed our growing population demands.

-Farmers and food producers can help to protect bees and other wildlife not only by growing organically, without harmful chemicals but also by adopting a range of other agroecology approaches.
-We can all aid in their efforts by supporting those who are growing food more sustainably to help arrest the global decline of bees.
+Farmers and food producers can help protect bees and other wildlife by growing organically, without harmful chemicals, and by adopting a range of different agroecology approaches.
+We can all aid in their efforts by supporting those growing food more sustainably to help arrest the global decline of bees.

 As individuals, wherever we live, what we choose to buy has a huge impact.
-We should not only try to choose local, seasonal and organic food.
-We should also think about where and how natural fibers for clothing and textiles were grown, and about how all our purchases have affected land use.
+We should not only try to choose local, seasonal, and organic food.
+We should also consider where and how natural fibers for clothing and textiles were grown and how our purchases have affected land use.

 More directly, we can all help bees by doing what we can to reduce our negative impact on the global and local environment in various ways.
 This includes:

 There are several simple steps to take to help protect bees where you live.
 These include:

-If you want to do something to help bees, then another great thing to do is to seek out changemakers who are doing important work for bees.
-Reaching out and working with like-minded people can help you to make a difference.
+If you want to do something to help bees, then another great thing is to seek out changemakers doing important work for bees.
+Reaching out and working with like-minded people can help you make a difference.